Sugarcane: History

 About 70% of the sugar produced globally comes from S. officinarum and hybrids using this species.

+Sugar occupies 26,942,686 hectares of land across the globe and is the third most valuable crop.

 Cultivation

 Sugarcane cultivation requires a tropical or subtropical climate, with a minimum of 60 cm of annual moisture.
 It is one of the most efficient photosynthesizers in the plant kingdom.
 It is a C4 plant, able to convert up to 1% of incident solar energy into biomass.
 In primary growing regions across the tropics and subtropics, sugarcane crops can produce over 15 kg/m2 of cane.

+Sugar cane accounted for around 21% of the global crop production over the 2000–2021 period.
+The Americas was the leading region in the production of sugar cane (52% of the world total).

 Once a major crop of the southeastern region of the United States, sugarcane cultivation declined there during the late 20th century, and is primarily confined to small plantations in Florida, Louisiana, and southeast Texas in the 21st century.
 Sugarcane cultivation ceased in Hawaii when the last operating sugar plantation in the state shut down in 2016.

 Sugarcane is cultivated in the tropics and subtropics in areas with a plentiful supply of water for a continuous period of more than 6–7 months each year, either from natural rainfall or through irrigation.
 The crop does not tolerate severe frosts.
 Therefore, most of the world's sugarcane is grown between 22°N and 22°S, and some up to 33°N and 33°S. When sugarcane crops are found outside this range, such as the Natal region of South Africa, it is normally due to anomalous climatic conditions in the region, such as warm ocean currents that sweep down the coast.
 In terms of altitude, sugarcane crops are found up to 1600 m close to the equator in countries such as Colombia, Ecuador, and Peru.

 Sugarcane can be grown on many soils ranging from highly fertile, well-drained mollisols, through heavy cracking vertisols, infertile acid oxisols and ultisols, peaty histosols, to rocky andisols.
 Both plentiful sunshine and water supplies increase cane production.
 This has made desert countries with good irrigation facilities such as Egypt some of the highest-yielding sugarcane-cultivating regions.
 Sugarcane consumes 9% of the world's potash fertilizer production.